GreptimeTeam/docs/docs/nightly/en/user-guide/operations/configuration.md

 ## Environment variable

 Every item in the configuration file can be mapped into environment variables.
-For example, if we want to set the configuration item `data_home` of the storage data by environment variable:
+For example, if we want to set the configuration item `data_home` of the datanode by environment variable:

 ```toml
 # ...